DavesCodeMusings/SyslogHandler-MicroPython/README.md

     restart: unless-stopped
 ```

-This syslog-ng.conf file will do basic logging to a file.
+This syslog-ng.conf file will do basic logging to a file that rotates daily.

 ```
 @version:4.8